Tertho1/multi-platform-bot-system/CONTRIBUTING.md

-# Contributing to Multi-Cloud Bot System
+# Contributing to Multi-Platform Bot System

-First off, thank you for considering contributing to Multi-Cloud Bot System!
+First off, thank you for considering contributing to Multi-Platform Bot System!
 It's people like you that make this system better for everyone.

 ## Code of Conduct